ArneBuchter/myFetch/readme.md

     key: "1234"
 });

-needs a key, if API do not need a key - type 1234 "users/2" is the resource
+key is mandatory, if API you are working with do not need a key - type 1234

-myFetch.get('users/2')
+myFetch.get('users/2')   #"users/2" is the resource
     .then(result => {
         console.log(result);
 })

+users/2 is the resource of your chosen API

 you can use get, post, put, kill